JuliaOcean/PlanktonIndividuals.jl/docs/src/phyto_equations.md

 ### Adder

-The probability of cell division is a function of the difference between current cell size and initial cell size (``iSz``) and increase while the difference gets larger.
+The probability of cell division is a function of the difference between current cell size and initial cell size (``iSz``) and increases as the difference gets larger.

 ```math
 S_{dvid} = tanh(stp_D * (Sz - iSz - reg_D)) + 1.0